 The traditional nine-to-five is becoming a thing of the past, with more and more people testing the waters of entrepreneurship.
-Whether you want a little extra cash in your pocket, or have dreams of making the switch to a full-time business owner, a side hustle may be the perfect solution.
+Whether you want a little extra cash in your pocket, or have dreams of making the switch to full-time business owner, a side hustle is the perfect solution.
 Offering the opportunity to get creative without completely ditching the security of a full-time gig, side hustles are quickly gaining popularity.
 What can you do to effectively master the art of the side hustle?
 Read our 8-essential tips, below.

 Do What You Love

 You need to love your side hustle.
 It should be your passion; something that you’d do for free (and in the beginning, you might be).
 Since you’ll be working at the end of your traditional workday, on weekends, or basically whenever you have free time, it’s important to love what you do in order to stay motived.

 A side hustle can be a hobby that gives you a little extra cash, or it can be something that you’d like to grow into a full time gig.
 Taking the time to think about your ultimate end-goal will play a part in how you structure your time, and how you promote your business.